isomerpages/moe-damaisec/_our-curriculum/Academic Programmes/Mother Tongue Languages.md

 adopt various teaching pedagogies and infuse ICT components into daily MTL lessons.
 In addition, teachers leverage on Differentiated Instruction (DI) strategies to support students in their learning.
-The department strives to equip students with crucial language and 21CC competencies to help widen their horizons and enable them to tap into opportunities in the regional and global environment in the future.
+The department strives to equip students with crucial language and 21CC competencies to widen their horizons and enable them to tap into opportunities in the regional and global environment in the future.
 The MTL department seeks to adopt innovative teaching and learning strategies to build a solid foundation